Updated November 2022

 1. Enforcing workplace health and safety laws

-From offices to hospitals to schools to factories—managers are supposed to uphold specific rules designed to protect workers’ physical and psychological wellbeing.
+From offices to hospitals to schools to factories—managers are supposed to uphold specific rules designed to protect workers’ physical and psychological well-being.
 But who holds them accountable to those regulations?
-Who ensure employees understand and follow health and safety protocols?
+Who ensures employees understand and follow health and safety protocols?

-Enter the occupational health and safety officer.
+Enter the occupational health and safety officers.
 They are the enforcers.
 They do safety audits and inspections.
-They ensure management is following the law—and can impose fines and penalties for non-compliant organizations.
+They ensure management is following the law—and they can impose fines and penalties for non-compliant organizations.

 A health and safety officer can even get a business shut down if the workplace is unsafe.
 Regular safety audits are essential for identifying high-risk workplaces, enforcing compliance, and preventing injuries and deaths.

 What happens if there’s a hazardous chemical spill, environmental breach, explosion, or fire in the workplace—and employees haven’t been trained on how to respond?

 Not all accidents can be foreseen and mitigated.
 However, a skilled health and safety officer can develop emergency procedures that save lives when unexpected incidents occur.

 They are trained to analyze and identify potential threats and train managers/employees on how to handle emergency situations.
 There is no doubt that in moments of crisis, having a clear set of steps in place can mean the difference between life and death.

 3. providing Occupational Health and safety training for employees & managers